dryeo/dooble/README-os2.txt

 System Requirements
 -------------------

-* A Pentium 4 CPU is really the minimum.
+* A Pentium 4 (or Pentium M) CPU is really the minimum.
 Some tests have shown that a system with at least 2 CPU cores is preferred.

 * 3 GB of system memory is recommended.
 Dooble is known to work on systems with less memory but it may seriously affect its stability.